Aemilia Lepida: Aemilia Lepida (exiled 20), niece Lepidus the Younger

 Aemilia Lepida was the niece of Lepidus the Younger and sister to Manius Aemilius Lepidus.
 She married the wealthy senator Publius Sulpicius Quirinius.
 In her younger years, she was engaged to Emperor Augustus’ heir Lucius Caesar.
 She had borne a daughter to senator Mamercus Aemilius Scaurus.

 In 20, she was charged with adultery, poisoning, consulting astrologers, falsely to claim to bear a son to her ex-husband and attempting to poison her ex-husband.
 At her trial her brother defended her.
 During her trial, the Games were held.
 Other distinguished ladies, accompanied her into the theatre and protested her innocence to Emperor Tiberius.
 She was found guilty and was exiled.

 Aemilia Lepida (1st century), wife of Galba

 Aemilia Lepida was daughter of Manius Aemilius Lepidus, consul in AD 11.
 This Aemilia Lepida is usually identified with Lepida, wife of the short-lived Roman Emperor Galba.
-She bore him two sons before her death.
+The couple had two sons before her death.
 She died relatively young, and their sons also died young.
 Galba never remarried.

 When Lepida lived, Agrippina the Younger (a widow after Gnaeus Domitius Ahenobarbus' death) tried to make shameless advances to Galba, who was devoted to his wife and thus completely uninterested.
 On one occasion Lepida's mother gave Agrippina the Younger, while in the company of a whole bevy of married women, a public reprimand and slapped her in the face.